 Do You Have a Deductible Home Office?

 Your home office will qualify as your principal place of business if you use it exclusively and regularly for the administrative or management activities associated with your trade or business.
-There must also be no other place where you can conduct these administrative or management activities.
-If you use both your home and other locations regularly in your business, you must determine which location is your principal place of business.
+There must also be no other fixed place where you can conduct these administrative or management activities.
+If you use both your home and other locations regularly in your business, you must determine which location is your principal place of business, based on the relative importance of the activities performed at each location.

 If you are an employee, you have additional requirements to meet.
 You cannot take the home office deduction unless the business use of your home is for the convenience of your employer.
 Also, you cannot take deductions for space you are renting to your employer.